Create a provisioning package for Windows 10

 Windows edition Settings available for customization Provisioning package can apply to All Windows editions Common settings All Windows 10 devices All Windows desktop editions Common settings and settings specific to desktop devices All Windows 10 desktop editions (Home, Pro, Enterprise, Pro Education, Enterprise Education) All Windows mobile editions Common settings and settings specific to mobile devices All Windows 10 Mobile devices Windows 10 IoT Core Common settings and settings specific to Windows 10 IoT Core All Windows 10 IoT Core devices Windows 10 Holographic Common settings and settings specific to Windows 10 Holographic Microsoft HoloLens Common to Windows 10 Team edition Common settings and settings specific to Windows 10 Team Microsoft Surface Hub

 Import a provisioning package can make it easier to create different provisioning packages that all have certain settings in common.
-For example, you could create a provisioning package that contains the settings for your organization's network, and then import it into other packages you create so you don't have to reconfigure those common settings repeatedly.
+For example, you could create a provisioning package that contains the settings for your organization's network, and then import it into other packages that you create so you don't have to reconfigure those common settings repeatedly.

 For an advanced provisioning project, Windows Configuration Designer opens the Available customizations pane.
 The example in the following image is based on All Windows desktop editions settings.